jabahum/MyApplication/README.md

 # MyApplication
-#Just Test Code With SqLite
+Just Test Code With SqLite.
-#Interview Question at Akorion Uganda.
-#Use of Sqlite to store, Edit, Delete and Update information
+Use of Sqlite to store, Edit, Delete and Update information